gitgitgitgit-hub-when-the-whistle-go/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 we must use read with the -r flag (thanks to shellcheck), because the possibility of the file containing '\' and we don't want it to escape character manual of read for bash: https://linuxcommand.org/lc3_man_pages/readh.html this task could be done without reading line by line and a loop.
 Only cut ..... is needed

+task 12
+awk is a scripting language used for manipulating data it scan line per line looks for patterns or split into fields and perfom operaions on matched lines awk option 'pattern {action}' file for more about awk: https://www.geeksforgeeks.org/awk-command-unixlinux-examples/